 Le Sain Bol is a tiny restaurant with a minimal menu for a casual, fine-dining brunch experience.

 Complimentary Chai and almond milk tea is served while you decide between sweet, savory or a mix of it all with “La Surprise” ($ 14.95).
 I take the wild mushroom omelet delicately folded with goat cheese and sprinkled with sunflower seeds ($ 14.95) and the French toast with seasonal fruit set in a basin of maple syrup ($ 10.95).
-If coffee is a must, you can bring it in from Montreal Café next door.
+If coffee is a must, you can order it from Montreal Café next door.

 The exceptional preparation and organic produce in these dishes sing.
 Le Sain Bol is like having a private chef cook for you in his kitchen and while that’s charming enough, Chef Frederick Houtin also puts together a five-course “intuition menu” on Friday nights by reservations only.